jbakse/hackjack/instructions.md

 The remaining 10 cards form your `attack deck`.
 This deck will contain `program cards` and `data cards` but no `target cards`

+> Planning the layout of your server is a strategic part of the game.
+Do you use your highest data cards to create a stronger defensive firewall or save them for your attack deck?
+Where do you hide your target cards?
+For your first games just use any arrangement that follows the rules.

 ```
 Server Layout